Shei Je Holud Pakhi

-Shei Je Holud Pakhi is a musical thriller Bengali web series which was released on Bengali OTT platform hoichoi on 30 June 2018.
+Shei Je Holud Pakhi is a musical thriller Bengali web series whose first season was released on Bengali OTT platform hoichoi on 30 June 2018.
 The series was directed by Anirban Mallick who previously directed Hello and Eken Babu.

 Through these web series, Tridha Choudhury who is best known for her role as Rini in director Srijit Mukherjee’s Mishawr Rawhoshyo also made her come back in Bengali entertainment industry after two years.
 In this web series, Tridha played the central character as Vaidehi.
 The series also stars Saswata Chatterjee as Shom.